Rimini Street promotes Daniel Benad to VP for Oceania

-Third-party support provider for Oracle and SAP, Rimini Street, has appointed Daniel Benad has been promoted from ANZ vice president of sales to Oceania vice president and general manager.
+Third-party support provider for Oracle and SAP, Rimini Street, has appointed Daniel Benad has been promoted from ANZ vice president of sales to Australia, New Zealand and the South Pacific (Oceania) vice president and general manager.

 Reporting to chief operating officer Gerard Brossard, Benad will be responsible for the company’s full business operations in the region, including sales, client success, service delivery and field marketing.